Concerning copyrights, please contact:

 +372 617 7238

 Andrus Kivirähk (1970) is an author of adult and children’s prose and poetry, a playwright, topical satirist, and screenplay writer.
 He graduated from the University of Tartu as a journalist, and is the most powerful and prolific figure on Estonia’s literary scene today.
-Kivirähk is a remarkable author who can switch effortlessly from one style to another, producing fascinating short stories, newspaper columns, dramatic texts, children’s works, and television scripts alike.
-He has written 12 books for children, all of which are kept in print and widely read.
-Kivirähk’s children’s stories are known for their rich fantasy and unique sense of humour.
+Kivirähk has written 12 books for children, all of which are kept in print and widely read.
+His children’s stories are known for their rich fantasy and unique sense of humour.
 The writing is simple, the plots fast-paced, and the gallery of characters colourful and full of surprises.

 Andrus Kivirähk (1970), one of the younger generation’s most well known authors, is at his peak as a writer of books for both children and adults.
 In truth, there are no grounds for categorizing his works as those for large or small readers, as they comprise a certain unified whole both thematically and stylistically.
 He has also personally stated that for him, there is no difference in writing for children or grown-ups.
 All of Kivirähk’s works are extremely playful, crafty, and imaginative; gladly ironizing seriousness as well as excessive pathos.
 Kivirähk’s high-flying fantasy knows no limits in terms of character creation.
 Among his diverse and colourful gallery are, for example, romantic dog poop; an intestinal worm that makes friends with a little girl; a honeybee judo teacher named Susumu, who accidentally journeys within a book to Gadgetville; a building maintenance man that turns into the prince of an underwater world, etc.